nvsmith/webdev-resources/think-like-a-programmer.md

 4. Start With What You Know
 5. Reduce The Problem
 6. Look For Analogies
+7. Experiment
+8. Don't Get Frustrated

 #### 1. Always Have A Plan

 **This is the most important rule!**

 -   Having a plan is always possible.
 -   Plans may require alteration or scrapping altogether, but you should always have one before you tackle a problem.
 -   ✅ Planning allows you to set and reach smaller, immediate goals.
 -   ❌ Without a plan, your only goal is to solve the whole problem.
 -   The first step of every plan is: "Formally restate the problem."